 Req 4: Users with proper authorization must also be able to determine what Jobs and Print Requests exist within the printer or service they are authorized to access, and the state of these Print Requests and jobs.

-Submitting a Job Request

-Specifying Handling of the Printed Documents

-Specifying to whom, when and where the printed job is to be made available.

 Printer-side Requirements

 Although the registration of the printer with the Cloud Service, including communication of printer capabilities and possibly User access restrictions, is out of scope, the communication of status and possibly changes in capabilities is not.